kubernetes/website/docs/kubeadm.md

 ### (Optional) Installing a sample application

-As an example, you will now install a sample microservices application, a socks shop, to put your cluster through its paces.
+As an example, install a sample microservices application, a socks shop, to put your cluster through its paces.
 To learn more about the sample microservices app, see the [GitHub README](https://github.com/microservices-demo/microservices-demo).

     # git clone https://github.com/microservices-demo/microservices-demo